Aliases for CA11 Gene

 GeneCards Summary for CA11 Gene

-CA11 (Carbonic Anhydrase XI) is a Protein Coding gene.
-GO annotations related to this gene include carbonate dehydratase activity.
+CA11 (Carbonic Anhydrase 11) is a Protein Coding gene.
+Diseases associated with CA11 include Sialolithiasis.
+Gene Ontology (GO) annotations related to this gene include carbonate dehydratase activity.
 An important paralog of this gene is CA10.